 Lost Income After a Car Accident

-If you have been in a serious car accident you will probably miss some time from work.
+If you have been seriously injured in a car accident you need a personal injury attorney.
+You will probably miss some time from work.
 Even if you were not hurt badly you will probably miss a couple of days before you sort out issues like getting to the emergency room and a family doctor and getting transportation arranged.

 Nebraska is an at-will employment state so you want to be as considerate as possible of your employer and if possible you probably should miss as little time from work as you can.
 That means going back to work even when you are not feeling great.
 If you are going to hurt yourself or aggravate your injuries by working you should stay home.
 Minimizing your impact on work helps keep you in good standing on your job and it reduces your financial hardship while waiting for an injury claim to finish up.